HassanShe7ata/CSE211Project_Team10/README.md

 mbed compile -m NUCLEO_F401RE -t GCC_ARM --flash
 ```

 3. Start the board.
-The rover drives forward when the distance is between 15 cm and 30 cm, and stops otherwise.
+The rover drives forward when the distance between the robot and the object is at least 15 cm, and stops otherwise.

 ## Demonstration Video